 Pitting an Avocado

 After many failed attempts and an equal number of messes, I finally found a way to cut, slice and pit an avocado.
 After thinking about how I accomplished this feat when I had two useful hands, I attached a large rocking pizza knife, upside down, in the vise of my Swedish cutting board.
 I pushed the avocado onto the blade until I could feel the hard pit; then I rolled the avocado on the blade (vertically, end to end) against the pit.
 Having sliced the skin and flesh all the way around, I pushed the avocado more firmly to stick the pit onto the blade, which made it easy to twist the two halves of the avocado off the pit.
 Getting the thick skin off the soft fruit was still a challenge.
-So, I added a step — with skin side down, I roll each half over the blade, just deep enough to split the skin from end to end.
-By laying the pieces cut side down, I have been able to pull the slit skin pieces off with my fingers.
+So, I added a step; with skin side down, I roll each half over the blade from end to end to cut the halves into quarters.
+By laying the pieces with a cut side down, I have been able to pull the skin pieces off with my fingers.

 This process was a bit scary, of course, with the exposed blade facing up.
 If you elect to try this technique, remember to go slowly and be very careful to reposition your hand frequently.
 The last thing you need is to cut your only hand.
 Oh, and don’t trip or sneeze either.
 Need I say it?
 Don’t use this technique to cut anything but produce with a large hard seed.
 Cutting something soft this way is just flirting with disaster!

 I have also used a large butcher knife mounted in the Swedish board’s vise for pitting an avocado.
 Both blades do the job, but I actually like the pizza rocker blade better than the butcher knife.
 The rocker blade’s curve is really easy to use.
 Either way — be careful.
 Any blade can cut deeply.